-- 1. The final grade must average an 86 or higher in their previous honors or AP science course or must average a 93 or higher in their previous on level science course.
+- 1. The final grade must average an 86 or higher in their previous Honors Chemistry course.
 This average includes the final grades for both semesters. - 2.
 The final grade must average an 86 or higher in Honors Algebra II or must average a 93 or higher in Algebra II.
 This average includes the final grades for both semesters. - 3.
 If a student is enrolled in two science courses, she must meet the prerequisite criteria in both courses in order to qualify for an AP Course.